openhab/openhabian/docs/openhabian.md

 Mind the comments for each configuration parameter.
 Browse the next documentation section for more explanations.

 #### Initial configuration
-You can have openHABian import a working openHAB configuration right from the start at installation time like whenyou migrate or reinstall: make the `initialconfig` parameter point to either a file or URL.
+You can have openHABian import a working openHAB configuration right from the start at installation time like when you migrate or reinstall: make the `initialconfig` parameter point to either a file or URL.
 Note that you can only place config zipfiles on the 1st (Windows) partition, and that partition will finally be accessible as `/boot`.
 So a filename would need to be `/boot/xxx.zip`.
 Default is `/boot/initial.zip`.